 - Quality You Can Trust: Our milk whisk frappe maker is made of the best quality stainless steel.
 It has a powerful motor that gives you 19000 rpm and the dual spring durable long 18/10 food safe material stainless steel spiral whisk that won't rust or break over the time, delivers double the power of other frothers and professional espresso makers available.
 The power button on top makes it easy to use.
 The low noise motor barely makes a sound.

 - Beautifully Styled With Versatility: The machine is beautifully styled in red color to fit into any modern kitchen.
 It is lightweight and has ergonomically designed soft touch handle.
 It is easy to use and easy to clean.
 It can be used to froth other liquids besides hot milk.
 Use it to make milkshakes for your kids or cocktails for your friends.
 It will work well with both hot and cold liquids.

-- 100% Lifetime Warranty: The milk frother is so handy and useful that you can gift it to your friends and family too.
-Let them enjoy the convenience of making chocolate or cappuccino at home.
-We are confident of our product and know you will like it.
-This is why we back up our product with a lifetime warranty, and the amazing free bonus ebook is yours to keep.
-Order now and start to create thick and creamy foam for your homemade drinks
+- 100% Return/Replacement Warranty: The milk frother with the cup is so handy and useful that you can gift it to your friends and family too. let them enjoy the convenience of making chocolate or cappuccino at home. we are confident of our product and know you will like it. this is why we back up our product with our no-questions-asked warranty. order now and start to create thick and creamy foam for your homemade drinks

 With a cup and a knead:

 Fill a shallow saucepan halfway with milk and put it on the burner over medium heat.
 With a bubble whisk (the sort you’d use to beat egg yolks or cream cheese) quickly beat the milk as it warms.
 If you choose to use a stick blender, be cautious not to spray milk all over the cooker.